GoogleCloudPlatform/dagify/README.md

 ---
 ## Templates
-DAGify employs a flexible template system that empowers you to define the mapping between Control-M jobs and Airflow operators.
+DAGify employs a flexible template system that empowers you to define the mapping between Control-M or Automic jobs and Airflow operators.
 These user-defined YAML templates specify how Control-M attributes translate into Airflow operator parameters.
 For instance, the [control-m-command-to-airflow-ssh](./dagify/templates/control-m-command-to-airflow-ssh.yaml) template maps Control-M's "Command" task type to Airflow's SSHOperator, outlining how attributes like JOBNAME and CMDLINE are incorporated into the generated DAG.
 The template's structure field utilizes Jinja2 templating to dynamically construct the Airflow operator code, seamlessly integrating Control-M job attributes.

 Example: Consider the following Control-M job in an XML file: